Location, Location, Location: Value-Added Processing/Manufacturing

 - Will the holding area be open or enclosed?

-3. Availability of Labor
+3. Availability of Management and Labor

 - How many shifts and how many employees per shift?